 It’s your body!

 If telling the person that you were not born an anatomical woman drives them away, that’s their right.
-You are not entitled to have sex with someone when their entire basis of having sex with you is fabricated.
-Find someone else who accepts you as you are.
+You are not entitled to have sex with someone when their entire concept of having sex with you is fabricated.
+Find someone who accepts you as the transgendered person you are.